 Editing: An example

 First, write the "source" code.
 Follow along with the instructor.
-Open emacs to do this.
+Open your editor to do this.
+This will be version 01 of our program.

+'''

 !
 Estimate wind power

 program windpowermain

 write(,) "Welcome to Wind Power" !welcome user

 end program windpowermain

+'''